On Primes of Ordinary and Hodge-Witt Reduction

-\bp The assertion (1) is due to Joshi-Rajan (see \cite{joshirajan01} and uses results of \cite{toki96}).
-The second assertion, after \cite[Theorem 1.1]{sugiyama14}, the existence primes of non Hodge-Witt reduction boils down to a Chebotarev argument similar to the one used in the proof of Theorem~\ref{thm:cm-hodge-witt-2}.
+The \Cref{thm:non-hodge-witt-CM}{\bf(2)(b)} is rather more delicate.
+After \cite[Theorem 1.1]{sugiyama14}, the existence primes of non Hodge-Witt reduction boils down to a Chebotarev argument similar to the one used in the proof of Theorem~\ref{thm:cm-hodge-witt-2}.
 To be precise one needs to show that there are infinitely many primes $p$ such that at least two of the primes $\wp_1,\ldots,\wp_r$ lying over $p$ in $K_0$ remains inert in $K$ (which is clear by the method of proof of Theorem~\ref{thm:cm-hodge-witt-2}).
 So the existence of primes $\wp$ of non Hodge-Witt reduction is clear.
 So suppose that for some prime $\wp|p$, $X_\wp$ is non-Hodge-Wit.
 Let $g=\dim(X_{\wp})$ be the dimension of $X_\wp$.

-\br These are the only examples of this phenomena we know so far related to the above question. \er